^

 If you need more help identifying and understanding these challenges, we recommend getting in touch with our industry experts.

-How Does Automated Warehouse Work?
+How Does an Automated Warehouse Work?

 When you automate your warehouse, advanced software tools like Warehouse Management System and hardware technologies like Robotics and sensors work in synchronization to automate almost every step in the warehouse process.
 If you already have an existing software tool, you can easily integrate it with the automation system and enhance your workflow.